Open Door Ministries Policy Statements

 Residential Homes

 Within our residential properties, we have a variety of types of homes.
 Most of them, however, are specifically for men or women.
 In our homes that are designated for men or women, residents are admitted based on their biological sex.
-Thus, we admit residents who identify their gender according to their biological sex.
+We admit residents who identify their gender according to their biological sex.
 This policy would not relate to our facilities that accept both male and female residents.
-Our hope is to be able to provide housing for all those in need including trans* and non-binary individuals.
+Our desire is to help all those in need access housing including trans* and non-binary individuals.

 Value of Life Statement